Washington state police cleared in killing of Mexican farmworker

 Mexico’s government has condemned the fatal shooting as a disproportionate use of lethal force.

-It was among a series of fatal incidents across the United States that have put law enforcement agencies under scrutiny over their use of force, particularly against minorities.
+It was among a series of fatal incidents across the United States that have put law enforcement agencies under scrutiny over their use of force, particularly against people of color.

 In the video filmed by a motorist that was widely watched online, the orchard worker from Mexico’s Michoacan state is seen running from the officers before they open fire multiple times.